gmdsi/GMDSI_notebooks/docs/part2/freyberg_obs_and_weights.md

 obs_hds = update_obs_csv(os.path.join(t_d,"heads.csv"))
 ```

-OK...now we can run the postprocessing function to update the "tdiff" and "vdiff" model output csv's.
+OK...now we can run the postprocessing function to update the "tdiff" model output csv's.
 Copy across the `helpers.py` we used during the `PstFrom` tutorial.
 Then import it and run the `process_secondary_obs()` function.

 ```python